mohakapoor/JudgeKit/docs/documentation.md

 # JudgeKit v2.0 Documentation

 ## 1. Overview
 JudgeKit is an "LLM-as-a-Judge" evaluation framework explicitly designed to score Retrieval-Augmented Generation (RAG) pipelines.
+The core idea of JudgeKit is to extract the most accurate, granular, graded score possible (rather than relying on simple yes/no outputs), while keeping inference costs exceptionally low.

-It uses a dual-agent architecture powered by Groq (defaulting to Llama 3.3 70B) to independently grade the retrieval system and the generation system.
+It uses a dual-agent architecture powered by Groq (defaulting to Llama 3.3 70B) to independently grade the retrieval system and the generation system. *(Note: The model can be swapped to Llama 3.1 8B Instant 128k for even cheaper inference.)*

 ## 2. Architecture
 The system is divided into two primary processing pathways: